Jeep Tornado engine: Design

 The new engine's overhead camshaft design was only one of the advanced features offered for the first time in a U.S.-designed and mass-produced engine.
-The Tornado was a good engine; unfortunately, it was complex (by 1960s standards) and was discontinued in civilian vehicles in the U.S. in 1965.
-Initial production engines had problems with oil leaks and consumption.
-Although an easy fix under warranty and then in later production, because owners did not check the oil level until it was too late, engine failures were reported and thus negative opinions about the new engine.
+To achieve its excellent performance, which included both power and economy, the Tornado was complex by 1960s standards.
+It was discontinued in civilian vehicles in the U.S. in 1965 following engine failures that tarnished its reputation.

-The engine continued to be used in military versions of the Jeep pickup, the M-715, and the M-725, until 1969.
-These engines had block-mounted motor mounts, rather than the front cover mounts that were a cause of oil leaks on the civilian versions.
+The problems were attributable to a combination of a flawed engine mount on civilian vehicles and the failure of new owners to monitor engine oil levels.
+Instead of mounting directly to the engine block, the front mounts bolted to an engine cover, which also sealed the timing chain.
+The arrangement proved too rigid for the timing chain gasket, leading to compromise, oil loss, and engine failure.
+Repairs were offered under warranty and corrected in later production.
+Still, the damage to the perception of the Tornado in the consumer marketplace had already been done.
+On the other hand, military versions of the pickup, the M-715 and the M-725, produced between 1967 and 1969, were designed with regular block-mounted motor mounts.

 Road tests of the new Jeep Wagoneer by Car Life magazine described the OHC six as "commendably smooth and quiet."
 The engine accelerated the four-wheel-drive full-size station wagon (the SUV designation was not yet known) with an automatic transmission from 0 to 60 mph in 15.9 seconds.
-Their tests recorded 17 mpgus on the highway and 14.5 mpgus in the city, that "certainly demonstrates the remarkable efficiency of the OHC engine."
+Their tests recorded 17 mpgus on the highway and 14.5 mpgus in the city."